Minor Earthquakes Rattle Off Coast Of Southern California

-LAGUNA BEACH (CBSLA) — A swarm of minor earthquakes rattled off the coast of California early Tuesday morning, but no damage or injuries were reported.
+LAGUNA BEACH (CBSLA) — A swarm of minor earthquakes rattled an area off the coast of California early Tuesday morning, but no damage or injuries were reported.

 A magnitude-3.7 earthquake struck at 3:22 a.m.
-Tuesday, about five miles west of San Clemente Island, the southernmost island that make up the Channel Islands off the California coast.
+Tuesday, about five miles west of San Clemente Island, the southernmost island in the Channel Islands chain off the California coast.

 Just about 20 minutes later, the area trembled again from a magnitude-3.5 earthquake that struck a little over four miles of San Clemente Island.
-That quake was followed four minutes later by a 2.5 earthquake that struck closer to Catalina Island, about 8 miles south-southeast of Avalon.
+That quake was followed four minutes later by a 2.8 earthquake in the same general area.

+A fourth minor temblor rumbled near the island just before 6 a.m. — a magnitude-3.3 earthquake that struck at 5:53 a.m. about 6 miles west-southwest of the island.

 No damage or injuries have been reported.
 Weak shaking was detected as far north as Inglewood, and east as Hemet.